 The short answer is—it depends.
-The more time dealing with complex issues, drafting your plan, and setting up assets to be distributed in a special way, the higher the cost of the estate plan.
+The more time an estate planning attorney spends dealing with complex issues, drafting your plan, and setting up assets to be distributed in a special way, the higher the cost of the estate plan.

 What Factors Determine the Cost of An Estate Plan?

 Complexity and therefore expense to a plan can be added in various ways.
 A plan where a client wants to leave their assets in equal shares to responsible adult children will be less complex than a client who has young children (or an irresponsible adult child) and therefore needs to plan for a person to hold money on the beneficiary’s behalf in a trust or custodianship.
 Complexity can also be added when a client’s estate is large enough to be subject to estate tax and the client wishes to incorporate estate tax planning in order to minimize such tax.

 The types of assets a client owns may also add complexity to their estate plan because special provisions may need to be made to plan for such items.
 Owning a business, for example, can add additional planning.
 Also, the income tax consequences of your assets can add complexity.
 IRAs are subject to an array of rules regarding their taxability depending on who inherits the account.
 Non-retirement investment accounts are not subject to the same income tax rules.
 Therefore, planning an estate with a special plan for a large IRA may be more complex than planning for a different client with the same amount of assets but invested in a different way.

 Does a Trust-Based Plan Cost More Than a Will-Based Plan?

 The answer is yes.
 A trust-based plan invariably costs more than a will-based plan.
 The cost is roughly double for a trust-based plan because of the additional work that it takes to draft the documents and transfer assets to the trust.
 A trust-based plan is designed for a more streamlined administration after death (to avoid probate), but it is more work to set up and maintain during the client’s life.